fpadovani/CHILDES-Parser/README.md

 4. Test a Supar model trained on first Combined English + CHILDES(silver) + CHILDES(gold)

-I take the trained model on teh Combined set of English UD and I use it as the input for the next phase of training.
+I take the trained model on the Combined set of English UD and I use it as the input for the next phase of training.
 I train on the CHILDES silver datasets (the original silver .connlu files can be found in the **UD_CHILDES_silver** folder); I generate the train/dev/test split, the code can be found in the */parser/merge_conllu_files.ipynb* notebook and the merged files in the **parser/silver_files_merged** folder.
 I use the *--checkpoint* argument while running the command from the terminal.
 As indicated by the code snipped below: